UNAM-FESAc/gccyc.github.io/mrkdwn/prgrmminCBsc.md

 ## 1. Material  <a name="material"></a>
 Check the [link](http://sae.acatlan.unam.mx/){:target="_blank"}
-use the data given for Salvador or Alfonso to log in.
+use the data given for Salvador to log in.
 Besides you can download the document use in the class [here](https://www.dropbox.com/s/f5ats3j5liw0fqx/prgrmmng-I-clss.pdf?dl=0){:target="_blank"}.